jmars319/midway-mobile-storage/admin/README.md

 - Image uploads and optimization use the GD extension.
 Install/enable the PHP GD extension if you plan to upload/optimize images.

+Image browsing:
+- The admin UI includes per-section image upload and preview controls.
+There's also a hidden "Show all images" modal that lists all uploaded images when needed.

 Security recommendations:
 - Avoid using the development `.htaccess` on production.
 Keep long Expires headers for static assets in production.
 - Consider moving admin functionality behind basic auth or a separate secure host when in production.